 Covers the basic structure, life cycles, genetics, and functions of plants.
 Meets a science with lab requirement for non-science majors.
 Serves as background for students in the Horticulture and Viticulture programs.
-F, Offered as needed
+F, Sp,

 BI171 Introduction to Human Anatomy and Physiology 1